Dr. Michael Cacciatore

 Research Interests and Activities

-Dr. Cacciatore’s research has examined the communication of risk topics ranging from nanotechnology to food safety to global climate change.
-A significant portion of this research has tracked media depictions of risk issues, paying particular attention to the role of social media in the communication of risk topics.
+Dr. Cacciatore’s research has examined the communication of science and risk topics ranging from nanotechnology to food safety to global climate change.
+A significant portion of this research has tracked media depictions of science and risk issues, paying particular attention to the role of social media in the communication process.
 His other research has focused most directly on the interplay between media, values and risk in public opinion formation.
-Dr. Cacciatore’s work has been published in Public Understanding of Science, Energy Policy, New Media & Society, and the Journal of Nanoparticle Research among others.
+Dr. Cacciatore’s work has been published in Public Understanding of Science, Science Communication, Risk Analysis, New Media & Society, and Health Affairs among others.

 Dr. Cacciatore has taught courses in research methodology, data analysis, risk communication, and social marketing, at both the graduate and undergraduate levels.

 Dr. Cacciatore has extensive research experience, including work on several large-scale, National Science Foundation-funded research grants.
-As part of this experience he has presented research findings to site visit teams and members of the United States Senate Agriculture Appropriations Subcommittee.
-Most recently, Dr. Cacciatore co-wrote a funded grant that will investigate framing effects and crisis communication in the context of food safety.
+He has presented research findings at major communication conferences, and has published reports for groups like the American Academy of Arts and Sciences and the National Academies of Sciences, Engineering, and Medicine.
+Most recently, Dr. Cacciatore co-wrote a funded grant that will investigate humor effects in the context of science communication.